awsdocs/aws-cloudtrail-user-guide/doc_source/encrypting-cloudtrail-log-files-with-aws-kms.md

-# Encrypting CloudTrail log files with AWS KMS–managed keys \(SSE\-KMS\)<a name="encrypting-cloudtrail-log-files-with-aws-kms"></a>
+# Encrypting CloudTrail log files with AWS KMS keys \(SSE\-KMS\)<a name="encrypting-cloudtrail-log-files-with-aws-kms"></a>

 By default, the log files delivered by CloudTrail to your bucket are encrypted by Amazon [server\-side encryption with Amazon S3\-managed encryption keys \(SSE\-S3\)](https://docs.aws.amazon.com/AmazonS3/latest/dev/UsingServerSideEncryption.html)\.
-To provide a security layer that is directly manageable, you can instead use [server\-side encryption with AWS KMS–managed keys \(SSE\-KMS\)](https://docs.aws.amazon.com/AmazonS3/latest/dev/UsingKMSEncryption.html) for your CloudTrail log files\.
+To provide a security layer that is directly manageable, you can instead use [server\-side encryption with AWS KMS keys \(SSE\-KMS\)](https://docs.aws.amazon.com/AmazonS3/latest/dev/UsingKMSEncryption.html) for your CloudTrail log files\.

 **Note**
 Enabling server\-side encryption encrypts the log files but not the digest files with SSE\-KMS\.
 Digest files are encrypted with [Amazon S3\-managed encryption keys \(SSE\-S3\)](https://docs.aws.amazon.com/AmazonS3/latest/dev/UsingServerSideEncryption.html)\.